jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

   - Quota awareness: Alerts on service limit usage to prevent disruptions.
   - Best practice alignment: Keeps your setup aligned with AWS recommendations.

+9. `AWS Inspector` - a managed security assessment service from AWS that helps you automatically detect vulnerabilities and deviations

+- What Amazon Inspector Does
+  - Scans AWS resources such as EC2 instances, container images in ECR, and Lambda functions.
+  - Identifies vulnerabilities (CVEs) and security issues.
+  - Automatically updates assessments when new vulnerabilities are discovered.
+  - Prioritizes findings based on risk and exposure (e.g., whether the package is network-accessible).

+- What Amazon Inspector Does
+  - Scans AWS resources such as EC2 instances, container images in ECR, and Lambda functions.
+  - Identifies vulnerabilities (CVEs) and security issues.
+  - Automatically updates assessments when new vulnerabilities are discovered.
+  - Prioritizes findings based on risk and exposure (e.g., whether the package is network-accessible).

-9. `Amazon CloudWatch` - Observe and monitor resources and applications on AWS, on premises, and on other clouds.
+10. `Amazon CloudWatch` - Observe and monitor resources and applications on AWS, on premises, and on other clouds.

 Amazon CloudWatch provides data and **actionable insights** to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.